Interview: Geoff York - Polar Bears International

 The short film ‘Bare Existence’ documenting the work of Polar Bears International in collaboration with Canada Goose is a great example of this kind of communication.
 How did the collaboration come about?

-So, we've been very fortunate and this goes back, boy, over a decade, before Canada Goose was Canada Goose, in a sense, before they were known when they were still kind of a fairly quiet Canadian company making large Arctic parkas.
+So, we've been very fortunate and this goes back, boy, over a decade, before Canada Goose was a global fashion brand and when they were still kind of a fairly quiet Canadian company making large Arctic parkas.
 They became interested in partnering with us.
-And that partnership very quickly formalized with their CEO, Dani Reiss becoming a member of our board, and then fairly shortly after becoming chair of our board for a time, and he has really been one of the leaders within PBI to grow us into a more professional formal conservation organization.
+And that partnership very quickly formalized with their CEO, Dani Reiss, becoming a member of our board, and then fairly shortly after becoming chair of our board for a time, and he has really been one of the leaders within PBI to grow us into a more professional formal conservation organization.
 But at the same time, his company, and it was also through his interests and his leadership internally, adopted us as their charity organization.
 And so, when you go to Canada Goose, you see PBI, Polar Bears International, sort of embedded within the company all over.
 It's really cool for us and for them, and we do a lot of things back and forth.
 To help build that, there are contests within the company that anybody can apply to, and they usually evolve around ideas and sustainability within the company.
 And for folks that win that, then they get to come out in the wild in the north somewhere and see polar bears and work with PBI one on one.
 So, we've really been able to build that partnership over time.

 You mentioned people coming out to the North and seeing it firsthand but Polar Bears International also encourages exchanges via video chats, like the one we’re having right now.
 In light of climate-related concerns and the current pandemic, where do you see these things evolving?
 Do you still see a need for first-hand experiences?

 It'll be interesting to see where we end.
 I think when you look at tourism broadly, right now, they're going to be one of the most impacted sectors of our economies, globally, because people aren't traveling.
 But at the same time, it's making all of us rethink why and how we travel too.
-You think cruise ships and they've really, you know, taking it hard due to the nature of this particular pandemic.
-And cruise ships were booming in the Arctic and becoming a concern in places like Norway, and places like Wrangel Island, and in places like northern Canada that there was definitely too much of a good thing there.
-So, I think there'll be a natural opportunity both for communities to take a step back and reassess what works for them, there'll definitely be an economic sifting of companies through this that is involuntary.
+You think cruise ships and they've really been hit hard due to the nature of this particular pandemic.
+And cruise ships were booming in the Arctic and becoming a concern in places like Norway, and places like Wrangel Island, and in places like northern Canada that there was possibly too much of a good thing there.
+So, I think there'll be a natural opportunity both for communities to take a step back and reassess what works for them and there will likely be an economic sifting of companies through this that is involuntary.
 As you know, different companies will survive, and some probably will not survive.
 And the same is true for on-land tourism.
 I think you saw around the circum-Arctic [that] countries were pretty quick to protect northern communities, recognizing them as particularly vulnerable and particularly unable to cope with a significant outbreak.
 And so, places like Manitoba, where we do a lot of work, they've banned all travel to the north, unless you live there.
 And Nunavut has done the same, Alaska has done the same there, and so far, that's been quite effective.
 So, I think those claimed communities are going to be quite careful about reopening anytime soon, and like I said, I think everybody will also have an opportunity to think about what they want to see in the future what they want tourism to look like in the future.

 With this look to the future, experts have criticized the lack of political action to ensure the conservation of polar bears since their listing on the US Endangered Species List in 2008, with Dr. Amstrup stating “We’re running out of time.”
 What is your perspective on this?
 Is there cause for hope?